bloomdata-com-my/datasets/README.md

 | 1 | product_category_name_english | object    | 0              | 0                |
 +---+-------------------------------+-----------+----------------+------------------+

+- No empty strings or null values found in column: 'product_category_name'.
+- No empty strings or null values found in column: 'product_category_name_english'.
+- No columns with non-standard English characters found in column: 'product_category_name'.
-No columns with non-standard English characters found.
+- No columns with non-standard English characters found in column: 'product_category_name_english'.
-Since 'product_category_name' and 'product_category_name_english' columns are unique, no further data cleaning is needed.
+- Since 'product_category_name' and 'product_category_name_english' columns are unique, no further data cleaning is needed.

-Below are the first 3 rows of the 'product_category_name_translation' table after processing and storing in the database.
+- Below are the first 3 rows of the 'product_category_name_translation' table after processing and storing in the database.
 The complete table is available in 'product_category_name_translation.parquet'.
 +---+------------------------+-------------------------------+
 |   | product_category_name  | product_category_name_english |
 +---+------------------------+-------------------------------+